Traditional Nappies on a newborn

 - They are economical and can cost as little as $4ea for cotton prefolds.

-- The separate nappy and cover means you get two levels of protection from leaks and can easily re-use the waterproof layer if it isn’t soiled.
+- The separate nappy and cover means you get two levels of protection from leaks.
+Caregivers can easily re-use the waterproof layer if it isn’t soiled.

-- Prefolds have a life span well beyond the newborn stage and can be used as pocket nappy inserts, lay in inserts, or night boosters (not to mention vomit cloths, breastpads, floor wiping cloths, carseat protectors!)
+- Prefolds have a life span well beyond the newborn stage.
+They can be used as pocket nappy inserts, lay in inserts, or night boosters.
+Not to mention vomit cloths, breastpads, floor wiping cloths, carseat protectors!

 - They are an extremely cost effective birth to toilet training option.

-- Three simple folds means a quick turn around from washing line to storage – no more sorting through inserts and snapping them into shells – just fold at the line and put them away!
+- Three simple folds means a quick turn around from washing line to storage.
+This means no more sorting through inserts and snapping them into shells.
+Just fold at the line and put them away!

 - Available in a variety of fabrics including bamboo terry, bamboo stretch, cotton, hemp and/or microfiber.
-Our most popular version is a stretchy bamboo – which pulls nice and tight around little legs and creates a nice trim fit around those gorgeous little legs.
+Our most popular version is a stretchy bamboo – which pulls nice and tight around little legs.
+This helps create a nice trim fit around those gorgeous little legs.

 What are Prefolds?

-Prefolds consist of two main layers of fabric with three or four extra layers of absorbency sewn into a centre panel.
+Prefolds are traditional nappies that consist of two main layers of fabric.
+They generally have three or four extra layers of absorbency sewn into a centre panel.
 This creates a flat nappy with three distinct panels; one thin, one thick, one thin.
 Despite the name ‘prefold’ the nappy still requires three quick folds to get it ready for use.

 Fitting a Prefold on your baby.

 When using a pre-fold on a newborn, take the nappy, which has already been folded into a pad and lay it on the change table.
 Spread out a small section of each of the side panels at the top to create two ‘wings’.
-Pull the front of the nappy up between your babies legs and then wrap the side panels from the back around your babies tummy and fasten at the front with a Snappi (you can just pull a good fitting cover over the nappy and skip the fastener).
+Pull the front of the nappy up between your babies legs and then wrap the side panels from the back around your babies tummy.
+Fasten at the front with a Nappy Fastener (you can just pull a good fitting cover over the nappy and skip the fastener).

 Tips and Tricks with your Prefolds.